erikmartens/nearbyweather-legacy/README.md

 Additionally you may also assist as a beta tester.
 Periodically test-builds will become available via Testflight.
 In order to take part in testing those submit an email address used as an Apple-ID to [erikmartens.developer@gmail.com](mailto:erikmartens.developer@gmail.com) to be added to the list of testers.

 ## Future Developments
-- Integrate RxSwift
+- Integrate RxSwift for reactive scenes
-- Re-Build Routing using RxFlow
 - Integrate Realm for data persistence
-- Refactor scene-architecture using MVVM+C pattern with RxSwift
+- Refactor scene-architecture using MVVM+C pattern with RxSwift and define UI via programmatic autolayout code
 - Write XCTests
 - Setup CI and CD with Bitrise